IBM-Cloud/docs/cloudnative/what_is_new.md

 {: #ui_builder notoc}

    * The **{{site.data.keyword.mobilepushshort}}** capability is now accessed from the project.
-   * The **Project Settings** tab has been renamed to the **Settings** tab.
+   * The **Project Settings** tab is renamed to **Settings**.
-   * The **Authentication** tab has been renamed to **User Access** tab.
+   * The **Authentication** tab is renamed to **User Access**.

 ### Code
 {: #code notoc}

    * The generated Objective-C and Swift code for iOS now uses CocoaPods to manage dependencies.
 This means that you need to install CocoaPods.
 To install it, run `sudo gem install cocoapods`.
 After CocoaPods is installed, run `pod setup` to configure it (if not configured already).
-Finally, run `pod install` to download and install the required project dependencies prior to opening your `.xcworkspace` file in Xcode.
-Additional details are available in the `README.md` file in the downloaded code archive.
+Finally, run `pod install` to download and install the project dependencies prior to opening your `.xcworkspace` file in Xcode.
+Further details are available in the `README.md` file in the downloaded code archive.
 Read about [Prerequisite Developer Tools](get_code.html#prereq-dev-tools) for more information.

 Check back often to stay current with new updates.